Skip to content

 In preface to the highest Tantrik teachings, Gedun Gyatso describes two stages of practice - the generation stage (the preliminary preparations), and the actual practice itself - the completion stage.

-"Abide well in the generation stage yogas with the wish to accomplish the completion stage, this is the proper gradation of Vajrayana practice."
+"Abide well in the generation stage yogas (ripening your lifestream) with the wish to accomplish the completion stage.
+This is the proper gradation of Vajrayana practice."

-"The merit gained in a single day by one who prepares himself cannot be gained even in a hundred lifetimes by one who has not worked to develop such higher perception."
+"The merit gained in a single day by one who prepares himself (through these generation practices) cannot be gained even in a hundred lifetimes by one who has not worked to develop such higher perception."

-Not only are the very highest teachings impractical for us in the modern world - he's telling us "Don't worry - there's a lifetime of learning and development in the generation stage - the preparation."
+Not only are the very highest teachings impractical for us in the modern world - he understood that even most of the monks themselves would not be ready for the completion stage in their lifetime.
+He's telling us don't worry - there's a lifetime of learning and development in the generation stage - the preparation.
 As he says, "abide well in the generation stage" and keep the desire to achieve/experience more.

 So what is the generation stage, the preparatory work required before the highest secrets can be understood?

-• Study of wisdom - build your practice on the enlightened transmissions of the masters.
+- Study wisdom - build your practice on the enlightened transmissions of the masters.

 These practices are referred to as the "generation" stage of the work, while the deeper practices, techniques and visualizations which result in the ultimate realization of your own light and the release from cyclic rebirth, are referred to as the "completion" stage of the work.

-He tells us to abide patiently in the purification work because the completion stage techniques rely on the purification of your own life force, and that rushing through the process before one is properly prepared (softened/purified/receptive) leads to far more suffering than one who is simply happy and patient abiding each day in the generation stage.
+He tells us to abide patiently in the purification work because the completion stage techniques rely that your own life force is purified, so rushing into the process before one is properly prepared (softened/purified/receptive) leads to far more suffering than one who is simply happy and patient abiding each day in the generation stage.

 FOOTNOTE

-1. In the 1600's and 1700's more than 5,000 monks are reckoned to have lived permanently in Tashi Lhunpo with 2,000 more monks and scholars visiting.
-Visitors were welcome to stay for one night, or a lifetime.
-Then in 1791 the Tashi Lhunpo monastery - beacon of spiritual enlightenment for centuries - was destroyed by war, resurrected in a much smaller version, until that monastery again was finally destroyed in 1966 by the Chinese Cultural Guard who led crowds to burn scriptures, smash statues and throw all valuables into the river, although some items are said to have been saved from that disaster.
-In 1972, under the guidance of the Dalai Lama, the Tashi Lhunpo monastery was rebuilt in Southern India, where you can visit today with more than 400 monks - many of them Tibetan monks in exile in India - who follow the same principles practiced in Tibet.
+- Throughout the 1600's and 1700's more than 5,000 monks were housed permanently in Tashi Lhunpo with 2,000 more monks and scholars visiting.
+It was a huge monastery and visitors were welcome to stay for one night, or a lifetime.
+Then in 1791 the Tashi Lhunpo monastery - beacon of spiritual enlightenment for centuries - was destroyed by war then resurrected in a much smaller version, until that monastery again was finally destroyed in 1966 by the Chinese Cultural Guard who led crowds to burn scriptures, smash statues and throw all valuables into the river, although some items are said to have been saved from that disaster.
+In 1972, under the guidance of the Dalai Lama, the Tashi Lhunpo monastery was rebuilt in Southern India, where you can visit today with more than 400 monks - many of them Tibetan monks in exile in India.